Mark Holmes (musician): Career

-In 2002 Holmes and Guy established the Mod Club Theatre in a venue that was previously a pool hall called Corner Pocket.
+In 2002 Mark Holmes and Guy approached Bruno Sinopoli about joining his team to establish Mod Club Theatre in a venue that was previously a pool hall called Corner Pocket owned by Bruno.
 Holmes convinced the venue's owner, Bruno Sinopoli, to convert it into a nightclub venue.
 Holmes deejayed at the club under the name DJ MRK and from 2003 to 2007 his Thursday night shows were broadcast live from 102.1 The Edge.
 The venue also hosted live performances by artists as Amy Winehouse, Muse, New Order, The Killers and Keane.

 In 2010, Holmes, Galli, and Steffler reunited and played their first Platinum Blonde reunion show at The Mod Club.
 Three days later the band was inducted into the Radio and Television Broadcasters Association Hall of Fame.
 Holmes, along with Galli, drummer Dan Todd and bassist Rob Laidlaw, released the Platinum Blonde album Now & Never in 2012.

 As of 2020, Platinum Blonde reformed as a trio with Holmes returning to playing bass, Galli returning on guitar, and Justin "Juice" Kadis on drums.
-The Mod Club came to an end in 2020, having been financially affected by COVID-19 lockdowns.
+The Mod Club came to an end and closed its doors in 2020.

 Personal life

 Holmes relocated to California in 1986 and was in a relationship with actress Nancy McKeon.
 He moved from Los Angeles to Britain before returning again to Toronto in 1993.
 At the time he resided in the High Park area of the city.
-He has a son, Justin.
+He had a son, Justin.

 In a 2004 interview he said that he enjoyed watching and playing hockey, as well as boxing and weight training to stay in shape.
 He is also a fan of Manchester United.